mikeizbicki/cmc-csci143/topic_01_mapreduce/README.md

         1. All the shells above have slightly different behaviors
         1. POSIX defines the universal standard of minimal features that all shells must have
         1. It's best to try to write POSIX-compliant scripts to ensure portability (and speed, since you can use `dash` to run the script)
-        1. Lots of weird behaviors that result from needing backwards compatibilty
+        1. Lots of weird behaviors that result from needing backwards compatibility
             1. These make programming hard tasks easy, but easy tasks super &?*!ing hard

                <img src=img/bash-meme.jpg width=600px />